-Exact numerical minimization of interface energies is used to test the functional renormalization group (FRG) analysis for interfaces pinned by quenched disorder.
+Exact numerical minimization of interface energies is used to test the functional renormalization group analysis for interfaces pinned by quenched disorder.
 The fixed-point function R(u) (the correlator of the coarse-grained disorder) is computed.
-In dimensions D=d+1, a linear cusp in R''(u) is confirmed for random bond (d=1,2,3), random field (d=0,2,3), and periodic (d=2,3) disorders.
+In dimensions D = d + 1, a linear cusp in R''(u) is confirmed for random bond (d = 1, 2, 3), random field (d = 0, 2, 3), and periodic (d = 2, 3) disorders.
 The functional shocks that lead to this cusp are seen.
-Small, but significant, deviations from 1-loop FRG results are compared to 2-loop corrections.
-The cross-correlation for two copies of disorder is compared with a recent FRG study of chaos.
+Small, but significant, deviations from the 1-loop calculation are compared to 2-loop corrections and chaos is measured.